SML-CompBio/OncoMark/docs/usage.md

 OncoMark provides a Python API and a web interface to quantify hallmark activity from transcriptomics data.
 This page outlines how to use both interfaces effectively.

+> ❗ Do **not** use the raw model file from GitHub directly — the Python API or web-server is required to ensure preprocessing are done correctly.

 ---

 ### Example Data